apps-for-linux/apps-for-linux.github.io/src/content/blog/figma-linux.md

 ---
 title: "Figma-Linux"
+description: |
-summary: "Figma is the first interface design tool based in the browser, making it easier for teams to create software"
+ "Figma is the first interface design tool based in the browser, making it easier for teams to create software"
 date: 2024-10-10T22:53:00Z
 categories: ["Graphics"]
 authors: